violats/Viola_Tan/README.md

 You can download and play with the PowerBI Visualisation I created for BCG-Rise's [PowerBI Visualisation Mini-project here.](https://raw.githubusercontent.com/violats/Viola_Tan/main/images/ViolaPowerBIMiniProject.pbix) (submitted June 2021.)

 ### 6) Statistical Analysis Using Python
-You can download and look at the code I created for BCG-Rise's [Statistical Analysis Using Python.](https://raw.githubusercontent.com/violats/Viola_Tan/main/images/ViolaPowerBIMiniProject.pbix) (submitted June 2021.)
+You can download and look at the code I created for BCG-Rise's [Statistical Analysis Using Python.](https://raw.githubusercontent.com/violats/Viola_Tan/main/images/Python_Statistical_Analysis_viola.zip) (submitted July 2021.)

 <!-- ### Business Mandarin
 <!-- ### Business Mandarin
 Potential employers and recruiters, if you would like an audio copy of a 30-min User's Needs Interview I conduct, available in both English and Mandarin, please contact me at the LinkedIn contact above and I will be happy to provide. -->